OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-27.md

 ## Ezekiel 27:33

 > When your merchandise sailed across the seas,
-> you brought satisfaction to many nations;
+> you brought great trade to many nations;
 > with your great wealth and your wares
 > you brought prosperity to the kings of the earth.